moutai/sparkonda/docs/usage.rst

 ========

 Currently this uses the sparkcontext addPyFile method to ship this method to the workers.
-Additionally to prevent the interference of the initial import of sparkonda with pyspark cloudpickle, the user needs to

 To ship and install a conda environment the following steps are needed: